edazpotato/senutila/README.md

 	languages: {
 		default: "en-GB", // If a key isn't found in the currently selected language, the bot will fall back to this one.
 It's also the one enabled by defualt.
 		directory: "./languages",
-		guildLanguageColumnName: "lang",
-		userLanguageColumnName: "language",
 	},
 	commands: {
 		directory: "./commands",
-		text: {
-			// Only set this property if you ant to enable non-slash commands.
-			prefix: "!", // @BotName <command> will also work
+		textPrefix: "!", // @BotName <command> will also work },
-			guildPrefixColumnName: "prefix", // Only set if you want to support custom per-guild prefixes.
-If a guild sets a custom prefix, the one set above will be disabled in that guild.
-		},
-	},
 	events: {
 		directory: "./listeners", // Discord events should be all caps, custom bot events will be camelCase.